rbhushans/garden/README.md

 This extension contributes the following settings:

 - `garden.plants`: Add or remove plants from the list of plants available.
-If there are duplicate plants, and one of them is removed, there's currently no reliable way to know which one will be removed.
+If there are duplicate plants, and one of them is removed, there's currently no reliable way to know which one will be removed if using the settings UI (the order is based on addition order) - to have more fine tuned control, just long press on the plant you want to remove.
 - `garden.shouldNotify`: When this is enabled, the Garden extension will notify the user when it is time to water their plants (and drink water themselves!)
 This uses the water notification time value to determine the cadence of notifications.
 - `garden.isModal`: When this is enabled, the Garden extension will use a modal to notify the user.
 This is a much more disruptive experience, but can be more effective when the goal is to grab attention.
 - `garden.waterNotificationTime`: This is the time between notifications to water the plants, in minutes.
 The default value is 30 minutes.
 If shouldNotify is disabled, this value is ignored.